Teen girl attacked in grocery store with can of Chef Boyardee

-MORRISANIA, Bronx --A senseless assault on a teenage in a Bronx grocery store was caught on camera.
+MORRISANIA, Bronx --A senseless assault on a teenager in a Bronx grocery store was caught on camera, and authorities are hoping the surveillance video will lead to an arrest.

-A man threw a can of Chef Boyardee lasagna and hit a 14-year-old girl in the head in the Morrisania section.
+Authorities say a man threw a can of Chef Boyardee lasagna and hit a 14-year-old girl in the head at the F.M.
+Grocery store in the Morrisania section.

-It happened inside the F.M.
-Grocery store on East 163rd Street on March 2nd at 8:38 a.m.
+It happened just after 8:30 a.m. on March 2 at the East 163rd Street supermarket.

 The victim was taken to the hospital and treated for a cut to her head.

-The unidentified individual is described as approximately 25-years-old, 5'9" tall, weighing 180 lbs., with a mustache and short black hair.
-He was last seen wearing a dark blue hooded jacket, grey sweatpants and black sneakers.
+The unidentified individual is described as approximately 25 years old, 5-foot-9 and 180 pounds with a mustache and short black hair.
+He was last seen wearing a dark blue hooded jacket, gray sweatpants and black sneakers.

 Anyone with information in regards to this incident is asked to call the NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).